Naranjeros de Hermosillo

-The Naranjeros de Hermosillo (Hermosillo Orange Growers) are a professional baseball team based in Hermosillo, Sonora, Mexico.
+Naranjeros de Hermosillo (Hermosillo Orange Growers) are a professional baseball team based in Hermosillo, Sonora, Mexico.
 They compete in the Mexican Pacific League (LMP).
-The team plays at the Estadio Fernando Valenzuela with a capacity of 16,000 seated spectators.
+The team plays at Estadio Fernando Valenzuela with a capacity of 16,000 seated spectators.

 The Naranjeros are one of the most successful teams in Mexican baseball and the most winning team in the Mexican Pacific League.
 They have won 17 LMP championships, the most recent during the 2023–24 season and two Caribbean Series titles.
 They were the first Mexico team to win the Caribbean Series, doing so in Santo Domingo, Dominican Republic in 1976.

 History

 The team was established in 1945 as Queliteros de Hermosillo (Hermosillo Quelite Growers).
 In 1947, the Queliteros won their first championship in the Liga de la Costa del Pacífico (Pacific Coast League), the competition that preceded the Mexican Pacific League.
 The club changed its name to the current Naranjeros in the 50s and won the Pacific Coast League back to back in the 1955–56 and 1956–57 seasons.
 The Naranjeros played in the Estadio de la Casa del Pueblo that was later renamed to Estadio Fernando M. Ortiz.

 Hermosillo repeated the feat of winning the league championship twice in a row in the 1960–61 and 1961–62 seasons, both times under manager Virgilio Arteaga.
 They won the league again in the 1963–64 season.
 During these years, legendary player Héctor Espino was part of the team.

 The Naranjeros won the 1970–71 season and therefore became the first Pacific League team to represent Mexico in the 1971 Caribbean Series.
 In 1972 the team moved to the Estadio Coloso del Choyal.
 They won the 1974–75 and 1975–76 seasons back to back and participated in the 1976 Caribbean Series.